mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/disaster-recovery/index.md

 navigationTitle:  Disaster Recovery
 title: Disaster Recovery
 menuWeight: 80
-excerpt:
+excerpt: Creating a backup and recovery plan
 featureMaturity:
 enterprise: false
 ---

-## Backup
+# Backing Up

 The service supports a custom plan for creating a consistent backup of the MongoDB replica set that is uploaded to a remote location.
 The backup plan launches an instance of [Percona-Lab/mongodb_consistent_backup](https://github.com/Percona-Lab/mongodb_consistent_backup), creates a consistent backup of the replica set and uploads the backup to remote storage.
 Currently only AWS S3 is supported as an upload destination for backups via the plan named 'backup-s3'.
 More upload methods coming in the future!

-There are two ways to configure backups, via the DC/OS Percona-Server-MongoDB service configuration section 'Backup restore' in the DC/OS GUI and/or the DC/OS CLI.
+There are two ways to configure backups, via the DC/OS Percona-Server-MongoDB service configuration section 'Backup restore' in the DC/OS web interface and/or the DC/OS CLI.

-### Hidden Secondary Member
+### Hidden secondary member
-The service supports the ability to launch a dedicated MongoDB [hidden secondary](https://docs.mongodb.com/manual/core/replica-set-hidden-member/) replica set member for purpose of performing backups.
+The service supports the ability to launch a dedicated MongoDB [hidden secondary](https://docs.mongodb.com/manual/core/replica-set-hidden-member/) replica set member to perform backups.
 [Hidden secondary](https://docs.mongodb.com/manual/core/replica-set-hidden-member/) members cannot become Primary in a failover situation and are hidden to application drivers.

-The use of a dedicated backup secondary gurrantees backups *(a very resource-intensive process)* do not impact database nodes used by the application, therefore we recommend this is enabled when using backups.
-Enabling a hidden secondary will add a task named *'backup-0-mongod'* to the service.
+The use of a dedicated backup secondary guarantees that backups (a very resource-intensive process) do not impact database nodes used by the application, therefore we recommend enabling this when using backups.
+Enabling a hidden secondary will add a task named `backup-0-mongod` to the service.
 This node will inherit all settings from the other replica set nodes.

-### Starting a Backup
+## Starting a backup

 Backups are started using the Percona-Server-MongoDB CLI module's `backup` command.